Kōshirō Ishida

-Kōshirō Ishida (Japanese: 石田 幸四郎, Ishida Kōshirō; 22 August 1930 – 18 September 2006) was a Japanese politician who served as fifth chairman of Komeito from 1989 to 1994, and also served as the leader of the New Komei breakaway party for its brief history.
+Kōshirō Ishida (Japanese: 石田 幸四郎, Ishida Kōshirō; 22 August 1930 – 18 September 2006) was a Japanese politician who served as the fifth chairman of Komeito from 1989 to 1994, and also served as the leader of the New Komei breakaway party for its brief history.

-Biography

 Early life

 Ishida was born in Sapporo and graduated from Meiji University's business school, after which he worked at the advertising department of Seikyo Shimbun, the Soka Gakkai's official newspaper.

+Political career

 On 29 January 1967, he won his first election through the old Aichi 6th district during the 1967 general election.
 He also became the vice chief secretary for Komeito through a temporary party convention, a role he would remain in for 19 years to come.
 In December 1986, after that year's general election, he assumed the role of vice chairman for Komeito.